 Requirements for Obtaining a Divorce in Nevada

-Clients often ask if their residency requirement is broken if they have traveled during the last six weeks (or months if children are involved), and the answer is no, so long as they were simply “visiting” another state and did not take up residency there.
-In other words, if you took a s short vacation to another state you did not interrupt your residency requirement.
+Your residency requirement is not broken if you have recently traveled so long as you were simply “visiting” another state and did not take up residency there.
+In other words, if you took a short vacation, you did not interrupt your residency requirement.
 Residency is an issue that you should expect your attorney to ask about upfront to ensure there are no jurisdictional issues before filing (or answering to a filing) your case.

 It is important to note, that since Nevada is a no-fault state, the judge is not interested in hearing the wrongdoings of your spouse unless it is pertinent to the case.
 For example, if your spouse had an affair, unless you are claiming misuse of marital assets, the affair is not considered important in the case.
 Obviously, other wrongdoings, such as domestic abuse, child abuse, or substance abuse are different, and would certainly be addressed in your case.

 Issues that Must be Addressed in Each Case

 There are specific issues that must be addressed during your divorce in Nevada.
 These issues are: